+Old Tangier has an atmosphere incomparable to anywhere else – and yet this historic city is inexplicably overlooked by visitors who seem to view it as Marrakech’s poor relation.
 The key to getting to know Tangier lies in getting to know the various quarters.

 One of the world’s most evocative literary hangouts, this tiny triangular plaza has seen literary greats such as Paul Bowles, William Burroughs, Truman Capote, Jack Kerouac, and Tennessee Williams.
 It’s one of the best places in Africa to simply sit and people watch.
 The upper floor of Café Fuentes (now a basic and noisy – but wonderfully located – hostel) is like a balcony box over the living theatre of Tangerine street-life.